-- We developed a new wet-molded fiber production technique in Prachinburi that requires water.
+- · We developed a new wet-molded fiber production technique in Prachinburi that requires water.
 Since this is deSter's first wetmolded fiber line, we currently monitoring this process separately in order to understand the consumption and define specific measures at a later stage. - Following our 2022 annual report, which measured an increase in zinc in the wastewater at our Hoogstraten plant, we asked an external firm, Lubron, to assess actions that could be taken to lower the zinc concentration.
-The company advised deSter Hoogstraten to change one of the substances used in production and has followed up closely on our progress since - A few years ago, deSter started to develop a new production technique: dry-molded fiber, which uses up to 99% less water than wet-molded fiber production processes.
-Together with Pulpac, deSter is working to refine this technology so that it can be used to mass produce dry-molded food packaging products.
-We made progress in 2023, however, unforeseen technical challenges have caused this initiative to proceed more slowly than expected.

-Every year, we conduct external analysis on the quality and particles in the water at our Hoogstraten and Prachinburi sites.
-Using these measurements, we check to ensure particles found in the water are well below the legal thresholds and evaluate whether any additional actions are necessary.
+The company advised deSter Hoogstraten to change one of the substances used in production and has followed up closely on our progress since - A few years ago, deSter started to develop a new production technique: dry-molded fiber, which uses up to 99% less water Upcoming actions than wet-molded fiber production processes.
+Together with refine this technology so that it can be used to mass produce products.
+We made progress in nical challenges have caused this initiative to proceed more analysis on the quality and particles in the water at our Hoogcheck to ensure particles found in the water are well below the legal thresholds and evaluate are necessary.